giselehbm/LCI_Workshop_2023/README.md

 :bookmark: **Tip**: To open an image in Fiji, go to "File->Open".
 Then browse the image of interest.
 If the Bio-Formats plugin interface appears, check the import options and press "OK"

-:bookmark: **Tip**: Use the Brightness & Contrast tool to adjust visualization when necessary: "Image->Adjust->Brightness/Contrast...".
-Then browse the code to be used in each session.

 :bookmark: **Tip**: You can open a script in Fiji by dragging and droping a file in the main interface or through "Plugins->Macros->Edit...".
 Then browse the code to be used in each session.

 :people_holding_hands: **Group work**: For each activity you will be radomly assigned to breakout rooms to work in groups.
 Results should be reported in the following shared document.